 iPhone Camera Burst Mode: 10 Photos per Second

 The iPhone’s camera is simply marvelous.
-Here’s a tutorial on how to use the burst mode in iOS, which allows you to take several pictures per second on your iPhone.
+Here’s a tutorial on how to use the iPhone burst mode, which allows you to take several pictures per second on your iPhone.
 This feature is especially great when taking photographs of small children, parties, extreme sports and everything in between.
 Subjects that are quickly moving or otherwise hard to capture benefit most from your usage of the burst mode.

 After taking a bunch of shots, you will be able to pick the one or two that worked out the best and discard the rest.
 In essence, this is how sports and event photography works for professionals.
-But instead of using a Canon DSLR or Nikon DSLR, we will be using your already available – and awesome – iPhone camera.
+But instead of using a Canon DSLR or Nikon DSLR, we will be using your already available – and awesome – iPhone camera with burst mode.

 Pictures that are taken in burst mode are also called a “series”, as they depict a continuous action across several photographs.
 This can also be a photographic style, taking several burst mode images and printing them onto a single canvas looks pretty great if you happen to come across a fitting subject.